NativeScript/docs-v7/docs/core-concepts/events.md

 ### Adding an Event Listener Using MVVM Pattern

 Often in NativeScript, the MVVM pattern is used with a separate view model that provides the binding context for your views.
-In such cases, the event handles must be provided via the binding context syntax.
+In such cases, the event handlers must be provided via the binding context syntax.

 _JavaScript example_
 ```JavaScript